-The new Temu app is everywhere right now and people want to know: Is it legit?
+The new Temu app is everywhere right now, and people want to know: Is it legit?
+Is Temu a scam?
 Are the products real?
 Will I get my order?
-Is it a total scam?
-Well I have some answers if you are seeking the truth about Temu.
+Well, I have some answers if you are seeking the truth about Temu.

 There are some good things on there, but there is also some total crap!
 So while it’s not a total scam, you should also shop with caution.
-So read on to find out the good the bad parts of ordering on Temu.
+So read on to find out the good the bad parts of ordering on Temu in this very honest review.

 Are the lower priced products the real thing?

 Amazon is on the left, and the surface is smooth like a crystal.
 Temu is on the right and up close, it looks like a fine mesh.
-So it’s like removing your hair with a cheese grater.
-As a side note, both of these did actually remove hair, but both also left big red irritated areas so I don’t recommend the Bleam method. (probably a future post there)
+So, it’s like removing your hair with a cheese grater.
+As a side note, both of these did actually remove hair, but both also left big red irritated areas, so I don’t recommend the Bleame method. (probably a future post there)

 If you find something at an insanely low price, just remember you will be getting something made with cheaper materials and it will probably not work as well as the real thing at the real price.